SAP/ui5-webcomponents/docs/1-getting-started/03-understanding-components-APIs.md

 <ui5-icon name="add"></ui5-icon>
 ```

-The icon accepts no text or other HTML elements inside its opening and closing tags.
+The icon accepts no text or other HTML elements inside itself.
 Therefore, in the next example, the text inside the `<ui5-icon>` will be ignored.

 ```html